 What are the advantages of an immediate Emergency?

 An immediate annuity can provide guaranteed income for life, which can be a valuable source of financial security in retirement.

 With an immediate annuity, you make a lump sum payment to an insurer in exchange for guaranteed income payments that begin immediately.

-This guaranteed income can help to cover essential expenses, such as housing and food, and can provide peace of mind in knowing that you will have a steady income stream even if unexpected events occur.
+This guaranteed income can help cover essential expenses, such as housing and food, and can provide peace of mind knowing you will have a steady income stream even if unexpected events occur.